 Background Checks and Drug Screens:

 Students accepted into the program must undergo background and FBI fingerprinting.
 A past criminal record may prevent employment in the medical profession.
-Students with a misdemeanor or felony record should meet with the program director for instructions to begin the determination process of the professional organizations.
+Students with a misdemeanor or felony record should meet with the program director for instructions to initiate the determination process of the national credentialing organizations.